-The value of Fixed Rate Bonds may be adversely affected by movements in market interest rates
+The value of Fixed Rate or Fixed Reset Bonds may be adversely affected by movements in market interest rates

 Interest rate risks occur when fixed interest periods or interest basis for assets and liabilities do not coincide.
-Investment in Fixed Rate Bonds involves the risk that if market interest rates subsequently increase above the rate paid on the Fixed Rate Bonds, this will adversely affect the value of the Fixed Rate Bonds.
-Investments in Floating Rate Bonds will involve a risk of interest rate changes.
+Investment in Fixed Rate Bonds or Fixed Reset Bonds involves the risk that if market interest rates subsequently increase above the rate paid on the Fixed Rate Bonds or Fixed Reset Bonds, this will adversely affect the value of the Fixed Rate Bonds or Fixed Reset Bonds.